Mutations

 Is Hereditary?: No

-Winglets (Fae) are small, non-flight related insect or butterfly wing-like adornments that can appear on the arms, legs, around the eyes, or at the base of the tail.
+Winglets are small, non-flight-related wing-like adornments that can appear on the arms, legs, around the eyes, or at the base of the tail.

 Trait Examples